 - Some inscription shows attributes and achievements of Kings and conquerors, like the Allahabad pillar inscription of Samudragupta.

-Manuscripts were written, when printing was not available.
-These manuscripts were highly valued, and these are preserved in libraries.
+Manuscripts were written when printing was not available.
+These manuscripts were highly valued, and they are preserved in libraries.

 Most ancient books contain religious themes.
 Hindu religious literature includes Vedas, the Ramayan, the Mahabharata, the Puranas, etc. They throw light on the social, and cultural conditions of ancient times.

 - The Rig Veda may be assigned to c.
 1500 – 1000BC.